act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 ## Background

 Note that the same [instrument][] may be used to remove both [visibility][visible] and [inclusion in the accessibility tree][included in the accessibility tree] of a given [block of repeated content][], and that the same [instrument][] may be used for several of the [blocks of repeated content][block of repeated content].
-In most practical cases, the same [instrument][] is used to fulfill both expectations for a given [block of repeated content][] since it would be wasted effort to duplicate the work.
+In most practical cases, the same [instrument][] is used to fulfill both conditions for a given [block of repeated content][].

-Note that if there is no [block of repeated content][] before the [main block of content][], then the rule automatically passes.
-It is possible, however, that [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] fails if there are [blocks of repeated content][block of repeated content] after the [main block of content][].
+Note that if there is no [block of repeated content][] before the non-repeated content, then the rule automatically passes.
+It is still possible, however, that [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] fails if there are [blocks of repeated content][block of repeated content] after the non-repeated content.

 [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] does not require the [accessible name][] of the [user interface component][] ([instrument][]) to be descriptive, hence this rule doesn't require it either.
 However, having a non-descriptive [accessible name][] is likely a failure of [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value).